 A variation of the direct comparison strategy that has proved effective in many applications is the multiobjective, bicriteria approach.
 This strategy involves adding a second objective function, which is the magnitude of the constraint violation.
 Based on the original and constraint violation objective functions, a Pareto-optimal set of solutions is evolved in the population, and the Pareto-optimal set is evolved toward zero constraint violation.
-This technique is illustrated in Example 1.3 on page 76.
-See the section "Optimizing Multiple Objectives" on page 67 for a full discussion of Pareto optimality and how to apply this technique.
+This technique is illustrated in Example 3.3.
+See the section "Optimizing Multiple Objectives" on page 79 for a full discussion of Pareto optimality and how to apply this technique.